The Griggs, Pergande and

 Our Pergande Ancestors:

-Follow the first link below to get to a website that contains genealogy information on more than 400 men with surnames of families that settled in Monroe County in the mid- to late-1800's, or who are related to them by marriage.
+Follow the first link below to get to a website that contains genealogy information on about 450 men with surnames of families that settled in Monroe County in the mid- to late-1800's, or who are related to them by marriage.
 The reports on those sites contain hundreds of present-day Tomah-area families.

 The second link leads to a website that commemorates the many families in the Tomah area that descend from the Pilgrims and “Strangers” who were passengers on the Mayflower on its voyage to America in 1620.
 Many present-day Monroe County families are listed on that site, as well.